ghanchihamzah800-collab/To-Do-List.JS/README.md

-# To-do-list
+# To-Do List Web App
+A simple and responsive task management web application.

+## Description
-A simple and responsive To-Do List Application built using HTML, CSS, and JavaScript.
-This project allows users to add, delete, and manage their daily tasks with ease.
-All tasks are stored in the browser using LocalStorage, ensuring the data remains saved even after refreshing or closing the tab.
+This application helps users organize daily tasks by allowing them to add, delete, and manage to-do items efficiently.
+Tasks are stored locally in the browser, so data remains available even after refreshing or reopening the page.

+## What It Does
+- Add new tasks
+- Mark tasks as completed
+- Delete tasks
+- Persist tasks using browser storage

+## Features
+- User-friendly and responsive interface
+- Task persistence using LocalStorage
+- Real-time task updates
+- Works without any backend

+## Technology Used
+- HTML
+- CSS
+- JavaScript
+- Browser LocalStorage